UniBwTAS/ethernet_bridge/README.md

 - `redirect_*`: Redirecting specific configuration segment
   - `redirect_address`: new IP or host address of recipient.
 Use "" if redirecting the IP is not desired.
   - `redirect_port`: new port of recipient.
 Use 0 if redirecting the port is not desired.
+- `filter_*`: Filtering specific configuration segment
+  - `filter_address`: only transmit packets which where sent from this IP.
+Use "" if filtering the IP is not desired.
+  - `filter_port`: only transmit packets which where sent from this port.
+Use 0 if filtering the port is not desired.

 #### Application Example